CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/APP.1.2 Web browser.md

 If available, a synchronization of the browser with cloud services should be disabled.
 Telemetry functions as well as the automatic transmission of crash reports to the manufacturer SHOULD be deactivated as far as possible.

 If peripherals such as microphone or webcam are connected, they SHOULD be disabled in the browser.
-The browser SHOULD provide a way to configure or disable WebRTC, HSTS, and JavaScript.
+The browser SHOULD provide a way to configure / disable WebRTC, HSTS, and JavaScript.

 #### APP.1.2.A8 Using plug-ins and extensions [User]